Joseph May Swing: World War II

 Swing was promoted to brigadier general (AUS) on February 16, 1942 and organized the division artillery of the 82nd Infantry Division, shortly before their conversion to an airborne division.

 After being promoted to the temporary rank of major general, on February 15, 1943 Swing activated the newly formed 11th Airborne Division at Camp Mackall, North Carolina.
 He was then sent to the Mediterranean Theater of Operations (MTO) to assist with planning the airborne operations conducted during Operation Husky, the invasion of Sicily.
 His permanent rank was upgraded from lieutenant colonel to colonel on August 1, 1943.

 After returning to the United States, he continued to oversee the training of the 11th Airborne Division, leading them to a successful victory in the Knollwood training maneuver on December 7, 1943.
 The performance of Swing and the 11th Airborne is credited with saving the concept of the airborne division.

 Swing and the officers and men of the 11th Airborne Division shipped out for the Southwest Pacific in May 1944.
 He would lead the division for the duration of the war, from the invasion of the Philippines to the occupation of Japan.
-Swing and the 11th Airborne greeted General Douglas MacArthur upon his arrival in Japan at Atsugi Airdrome on August 30, 1945.
+Swing and the 11th Airborne Division greeted General Douglas MacArthur upon his arrival in Japan at Atsugi Airdrome on August 30, 1945.

+Swing emerged from the war with several decorations, the highest of which was the Distinguished Service Cross, awarded for his outstanding bravery in mid-April 1945.
+The citation for the medal reads:

 Postwar

 Swing commanded the 11th Airborne Division, during which time his permanent rank became brigadier general on June 16, 1947, until 1948 when he was assigned command of I Corps in Kyoto, Japan.
-On January 24, 1948 his rank was made major general.
+On January 24, 1948 his permanent rank was upgraded to major general.
 This was followed by a stint as commandant of the Field Artillery School at Fort Sill, then as commandant of the Army War College at Carlisle Barracks, Pennsylvania.
 His final posting was as commander of the Sixth Army in San Francisco in 1951.
 Swing retired from active duty on February 28, 1954, retiring with the rank of lieutenant general.

-After leaving the army, his friend and former West Point classmate President Dwight D. Eisenhower nominated him as the Commissioner of Immigration and Naturalization.
+After leaving the army, his friend and West Point classmate President Dwight D. Eisenhower nominated him as the Commissioner of Immigration and Naturalization.
 Following confirmation, Swing served as the head of the INS from 1954 to 1962.
 Among the programs he implemented was the controversial Operation Wetback (1954), designed to slow the number of illegal border crossings from Mexico.

-Swing died in San Francisco at the age of 90 on December 9, 1984, and is buried at Arlington National Cemetery, in Arlington, Virginia with his wife Josephine Mary Swing (1895–1972).
+Swing died in San Francisco at the age of 90 on December 9, 1984, and is buried at Arlington National Cemetery, in Arlington, Virginia, together with his wife, Josephine Mary Swing (1895–1972).